 Place lawn signs on properties that give you permission, your home, and at the homes of customers while you’re working and after job completion if they’ll allow it.

-Many people have the idea of hiring a painting contractor lingering in the back of their heads.
+Many people think of hiring a painting contractor lingering in the back of their heads.
 Driving past you painting a house can reintroduce the concept to them, and seeing your lawn sign can inspire them to become your next customer.